Do soda drinks cause cellulite?

 Carbonation: fizzy drinks and sparkling water

 Carbonate is a very weak acid that becomes carbon dioxide when not under pressure, i.e. as soon as you open the bottle or the can.
-Carbonate does not increase acidity in the body as it gets broken down in the stomach or simply evaporates.
+Carbonate does not boost acidity in the body as it gets broken down in the stomach or just evaporates.
 The same cannot be said for phosphate or orthophosphate found in cola drinks which do leave an acid residue when absorbed by the body.
-Carbon dioxide is easily removed though the breath.
+Carbon dioxide is simply eliminated though the breath.

 Carbonate is the only innocent ingredient in fizzy drinks.
 Since carbonate is the substance that gives the fizzy drinks their fizz, it is contained in all fizzy drinks.
 Sparkling water which only contains water and carbonate is absolutely innocent and you can drink as much as you want of it, without any problems (except from stomach swelling, if you drink too much, of course)!